 You can also make these settings for the output video.

-When using the MKS-6570, the shaped video of the first channel is always on, while the shaped video of the second channel is always off.
+When using the MKS-6570, shaped video of the first channel is always on.
+For the second channel, the input setting is Off and the output setting is On.

 Switching shaped video on or off